Aurum Jewellers • March 31, 2026

 Lab-Grown Diamonds:

-"They share the same fire, the same hardness, the same chemical soul — yet one emerges from the earth over billions of years, and the other from a laboratory in a matter of weeks.
-The question is not which is real.
-Both are.
-The question is which is right for you."
+"They have the same sparkle, the same hardness, the same chemistry — one just took billions of years to form, the other a few weeks in a lab.
+Neither is fake.
+The real question is simply which one is right for you."

-01 / What They Are What Exactly Is a Lab-Grown Diamond?
+01 / What They Are So, What Actually Is a Lab-Grown Diamond?

-High Pressure, High Temperature (HPHT) — This process mimics the conditions deep within the earth.
-A small diamond seed is placed in a chamber with carbon and subjected to temperatures exceeding 1,400°C and pressures of around 1.5 million pounds per square inch.
-The carbon melts and crystallises around the seed, forming a diamond.
+High Pressure, High Temperature (HPHT) — This recreates the conditions found deep inside the earth.
+A tiny diamond seed is placed with carbon under extreme heat (over 1,400°C) and enormous pressure.
+The carbon melts around the seed and crystallises into a diamond.

-Chemical Vapour Deposition (CVD) — A diamond seed is placed inside a sealed chamber filled with carbon-rich gas.
-The gas is ionised into plasma, causing carbon atoms to precipitate and layer onto the seed, slowly building a diamond crystal.
-CVD is increasingly favoured for producing high-quality, large stones.
+Chemical Vapour Deposition (CVD) — A diamond seed sits inside a sealed chamber filled with carbon-rich gas.
+The gas is turned into plasma, and carbon atoms slowly build up on the seed layer by layer.
+This method is increasingly popular for producing larger, high-quality stones.

-The Gemological Institute of America (GIA), the world's most respected gem-grading authority, grades lab-grown diamonds on exactly the same criteria as mined ones: cut, colour, clarity, and carat weight — the famous four Cs.
-A lab-grown diamond with an excellent cut and a D colour rating is every bit as spectacular as its mined equivalent.
+The GIA (the world's leading gem-grading body) grades lab-grown diamonds exactly the same way as mined ones — cut, colour, clarity, and carat.
+A lab-grown D-colour stone with an excellent cut is every bit as stunning as its mined equivalent.

-02 / The Case For The Advantages of Lab-Grown Diamonds
+02 / The Case For Why People Love Lab-Grown Diamonds

 Reasons to Choose Lab-Grown

-• Significantly lower cost for the same visual quality
+• Much lower price for the same visual quality

-• Identical hardness, brilliance, and fire to mined diamonds
+• Identical hardness, sparkle, and fire to mined diamonds

-• No mining — reduced environmental land disruption
+• No mining — far less land disruption

-• Little to no resale value — prices have fallen sharply
+• Little to no resale value — prices have dropped sharply

 • Lacks the romance of geological rarity

 Ethics and traceability.
-The natural diamond industry has made enormous strides since the Kimberley Process was established in 2003, but concerns around conflict minerals and supply chain opacity persist in certain regions.
-Lab-grown diamonds sidestep this entirely: their origin is known, documented, and unambiguous.
+The natural diamond industry has come a long way since the Kimberley Process was introduced in 2003, but questions around supply chain transparency haven't gone away entirely.
+With lab-grown stones, the origin is clear, documented, and straightforward.

-03 / The Case Against The Drawbacks Worth Considering
+03 / The Case Against The Drawbacks Worth Knowing About

 Resale value — or the lack of it.
-This is the starkest practical difference.
-Mined diamonds, while not an exceptional investment, retain a degree of resale value over time.
-Lab-grown diamonds have seen their prices collapse dramatically as production has scaled — what cost £3,000 to produce five years ago may cost a fraction of that today.
-Consequently, the resale market for lab-grown stones is extremely thin.
-If you ever wished to sell or upgrade, you may find little return.
+This is the most important practical difference.
+Mined diamonds hold some resale value over time.
+Lab-grown diamonds, on the other hand, have seen prices drop dramatically as production has scaled up.
+What cost thousands to produce a few years ago costs a fraction of that today.
+If you ever wanted to sell or part-exchange, you might not get much back.

 The energy question.
-Lab-grown diamonds require enormous amounts of electricity.
-CVD reactors and HPHT presses run continuously at extreme temperatures and pressures.
-Unless a producer is running on renewable energy, the carbon footprint of manufacturing can rival, or in some cases exceed, that of responsible mining operations.
-It is worth asking your jeweller about the energy source behind the stones they stock.
+Lab-grown diamonds need a huge amount of electricity to produce — CVD reactors and HPHT presses run continuously at extreme temperatures.
+Unless the producer is using renewable energy, the carbon footprint can actually rival some responsible mining operations.
+It's worth asking where the energy comes from.

 Rarity is part of what gives a mined diamond its meaning.
-The idea that something took a billion years to form, and survived a journey from the earth's mantle to your finger — that carries a weight that science has not yet learned to replicate.
+The idea that something took over a billion years to form, travelling from deep within the earth to your finger — there's a weight to that which is hard to replicate.

 Sentiment and symbolism.
-This is entirely personal, but it matters.
-Many people choose a diamond for an engagement ring not purely for its appearance but for what it represents — endurance, rarity, the extraordinary.
-For some, a stone grown in six weeks in a laboratory simply does not carry that same symbolic gravity.
-For others, knowing their stone caused no environmental harm is its own kind of meaning.
+This is entirely personal, but it matters to a lot of people.
+Many choose a diamond for an engagement ring not just for how it looks, but for what it represents — permanence, rarity, something extraordinary.
+For some, a stone grown in a lab over a few weeks doesn't quite carry that same feeling.
+For others, knowing their stone caused no environmental harm is exactly the kind of meaning they want.
 Neither view is wrong.

 The impact on mining communities.
-Natural diamond mining supports hundreds of thousands of livelihoods across southern Africa and beyond.
-Countries such as Botswana, Namibia, and South Africa have built significant portions of their national economies around the diamond industry.
-Choosing a mined diamond — from a responsibly sourced supplier — contributes to these communities in ways that purchasing a lab-grown stone does not.
+Natural diamond mining supports hundreds of thousands of people across southern Africa and beyond.
+Countries like Botswana, Namibia, and South Africa have built significant parts of their economies around the diamond trade.
+Choosing a responsibly sourced mined diamond does make a difference to those communities.

 At a Glance: Lab-Grown vs. Mined